Policy last updated

 Step 3: Completion of tree works

-The works can include organising an independent qualified arborist to assess the existing tree/s condition on site and implementation of the arborist recommendations in accordance with the aims of the program (management and/or removal of any high-risk trees).
+The works will include organising an independent qualified arborist to assess the existing tree/s condition on site and implementation of the arborist recommendations relating to identified high-risk trees.

-Following the completion of works, the VSBA will then issue an invoice to the school seeking reimbursement of costs.
+Where schools have applied for a school funded, department-led (VSBA) project, the VSBA will issue an invoice to the school seeking reimbursement of costs upon completion of the project.

 School-led projects

-Schools wishing to deliver the arborist recommendations themselves (school-led project) must submit an already procured/existing arborist report as part of their SmartyGrants application.
+Schools wishing to deliver the arborist recommendations themselves (school-led) must submit an already procured/existing arborist report (dated to within 6 months of the date of their application) as part of their application.

 Step 1: School submits an application

-Schools must organise a quote following advice from the Contractor OHS Management Policy and the OHS provider (staff login required).
+Schools must organise any quote/s for High-risk tree works as per the Contractor OHS Management policy and the OHS provider (staff login required).

 Step 2: Assessment of application